 April 18th, 1948: winners and losers

-To the extraordinary success of April 18, never repeated, obtained by the party of De Gasperi and a leadership group formed by ex-popular and, in large part, by young leaders (Dossetti, La Pira, Moro, Fanfani and various others) contributed many factors: the anti-communist commitment of the Catholic Associations, especially of the Civic Committees directed by Luigi Gedda, fueled by the serious situation suffered by the Eastern European Churches and by the news of the communist coup in Czechoslovakia, the coagulation on the inter-class social programs of peasant and workers electoral bands as well as middle and middle classes, the explicit trust expressed by progressive Catholic groups eager for a profound renewal of the structure of the State.
+The extraordinary success of April 18th, obtained by De Gasperi’s party and a leading group formed by ex-popular and, in large part, by young leaders (Dossetti, La Pira, Moro, Fanfani and various others) contributed many factors: the anticommunist commitment of the Catholic Associations, especially of the Civic Committees directed by Luigi Gedda, fueled by the serious situation that the Eastern European Churches suffered and by the news of the communist coup in Czechoslovakia; coagulation on the social interclassist programs of peasant and workers electoral bands as well as middle and bourgeois classes; the explicit trust expressed by progressive Catholic groups desiring a profound renewal of the structure of the state.

-After a bitter electoral campaign, made up of accusations and also of reciprocal insults (well highlighted and illustrated by the proposed documents), April 18 was the first positive experiment of the democratic competition established by the Constitution that all the anti-fascist parties had wanted as a symbol of the new unitary identification of the country.
-The political and social season that followed was difficult and did not quench the contrasts between the parties, but on that day Luigi Sturzo, in unison with De Gasperi, pointed out with clarity that the Christian Democrats “did not win for themselves, they won for the “Italy has won for Europe, it has also won for the western Atlantic continent”.
+After a bitter campaign, made of accusations and mutual insults, April 18 was the first positive experiment of the democratic competition established by the Constitution that all the anti-fascist parties wanted as a symbol of the new unitary identification of the country.
+The political and social season that followed was difficult and did not dull the contrasts, but on that day Luigi Sturzo, in unison with De Gasperi, pointed out with clarity that the Christian Democracy did not win for itself, won for Italy, won for Europe, also won for the western Atlantic continent.

 The conference was followed by the inauguration of a documentary exhibition Vittoria italiana, curated by Gloria Bianchino and Dario Costi, who used the propaganda material preserved in the archives of the Luigi Sturzo Institute and the San Pio V Institute to show through posters, documents , photos and filmed images and emotions that prepared and gave meaning and substance to that election day